-HEAD/NECK: A hat is required at all practices.
+HEAD/NECK: A hat or headband is required at all practices.
 Buffs are fantastic!
 They are worn around the neck and can be pulled up over the nose when it’s chilly.
 We highly recommend one of them for every skier.
 Go here to check out different styles, or consider buying one from our Ford Sayre Nordic Store.

 Oh, and did we already say, NO COTTON!?